lmw95/lmw95/README.md

 # A little bit about me.
 Hello!
 I'm Lydia.
 Welcome to my GitHub profile.

-I am currently studying to become a Full Stack Developer with [Code Institute.](https://codeinstitute.net/) My previous job came to a halt during the UK'S COVID-19 lockdown, so I decided it was time for a change and started my new career journey.
+I am currently a Software Developer in the printing manufacturing industry.

 Feel free to follow me!